c1nn3r/sbogo/README.md

 why? but anyways...

-'''
+'''bash
 git clone
 cd sbogo/
 pip3 install -r requirements.txt
 ./sbogo
-''''
+'''
 lol, have fun

 # FAQS

 Nobody asked for these but..
-	1. Whats the point of this program?
+	* Whats the point of this program?
 	  - Nothing,LITERALLY
-	2. What can i use this for?
+	* What can i use this for?
 	  - For anything more than a means to waste time and resources,I dont know
-	3. Your code sucks, and it makes me wanna throw up
+	* Your code sucks, and it makes me wanna throw up
 	  - Thanks, that makes the two of us.